Education meets

 Our work is anchored in our vision for Africa!
 Our vision is a world where the 1.3 billion people living in Africa have a seat at the table in innovative fields globally, where African perspectives, knowledge, and skills help create new solutions to the world’s biggest challenges.

-A big step towards this vision lies in removing the barriers that hinder rural African children from accessing quality education and claiming agency over their futures.
+We are moving toward this Vision with Yiya AirLearning, by removing the barriers that hinder rural African youth from accessing quality education and claiming agency over their futures.

-Yiya AirScience is an offline remote learning app on basic keypad phones!
+Yiya AirLearning is an offline remote learning app on basic keypad phones!

 Through our app, we have: